 Firstly, matrices are defined to have a fixed size, whether through a variable $n$ or a value.
 Ancillaries are needed to be defined by the user and taken into account when defining matrices.
 Fortunately, programs in IMD are defined using the dot and Kronecker product of matrices.
 This makes it easier to add in ancillary definitions.

 Since IMD is a mathematical library, classical functionality is possible so long as proofs are developed in the Isabelle theorem prover.
 Oracles are constructed in a similar way to QHLProver, where the matrix value at an index is determined by a function with indexes as input.
-Various properties about measurement are implemented within the library such as the probability that a given outcome is certain.
+Various properties about measurement are implemented within the library such as the probability of a given outcome.
 It is possible to prove properties about not just standard algorithms (\eg the Deutsch-Jozsa algorithm) but also different quantum information theoretic results such as quantum teleportation.
-More results are discussed in \cite{Bordg2020}.
+One result to mention in particular is that IMD explicitly proves the no-cloning theorem within Isabelle.
+The other tools within this section do not provide such a proof in the framework they use, but the definitions of states and operations that the tools use allow for no-cloning to be followed.
+More results are discussed in~\cite{Bordg2020}.

-Further, Echenim and Mhalla \cite{Echenim2021} have used IMD and density matrices from QHLProver to prove properties about projective measurements (measuring qubits in a basis different from the computational basis $\{\ket{0}, \ket{1}\}$).
+Further, Echenim and Mhalla~\cite{Echenim2021} have used IMD and density matrices from QHLProver to prove properties about projective measurements (measuring qubits in a basis different from the computational basis $\{\ket{0}, \ket{1}\}$).
 They continued to develop more information theory results by proving the CHSH inequality~\cite{CHSH}.
 As can be seen, the featured libraries have more proofs relating to mathematical concepts of quantum computing that cannot be implemented in a programming language.
-The documentation for IMD and the extension \cite{Echenim2021} are available in the Archive of Formal Proofs \cite{Isabelle_Marries_Dirac-AFP, Projective_Measurements-AFP}.
+The documentation for IMD and the extension~\cite{Echenim2021} are available in the Archive of Formal Proofs~\cite{Isabelle_Marries_Dirac-AFP, Projective_Measurements-AFP}.